INTERVIEW: Giorgi Paresishvili, chairman of Tashkent Stock Exchange

-When I first interviewed Giorgi Paresishvilli eight years ago he had just been appointed the CEO of the Georgian Stock Exchange (GSE) as well as chairman of the supervisory board of the central securities depository (CSD) and tasked with modernising the domestic capital market.
+When I first interviewed Giorgi Paresishvili eight years ago he had just been appointed the CEO of the Georgian Stock Exchange (GSE) as well as chairman of the supervisory board of the central securities depository (CSD) and had been tasked with modernising the domestic capital market.

 He was highly successful.
-In January 2016 Paresishvilli successfully plugged Georgia into the international capital markets when it hooked up to the international settlement and clearing system of Clearstream via its largest bank, the Bank of Georgia.
+In January 2016 Paresishvili successfully plugged Georgia into the international capital markets when it hooked up to the international settlement and clearing system of Clearstream via its largest bank, the Bank of Georgia.

 Already regarded as the most progressive country in the Caucasus, joining Clearstream widened Georgia’s lead over its Former Soviet Union (FSU) peers further as international investors could overnight buy stocks and bonds on the local exchange directly from their trading desks in London and New York.
 The reform opened access to a new pool of capital of hundreds of millions of dollars and transformed the market.

-Paresishvilli drove through a reform programme to create an international standard capital market that its companies and banks can tap to raise capital, as well as provide investment opportunities for things like domestic pension funds.
+Paresishvili drove through a reform programme to create an international standard capital market that its companies and banks can tap to raise capital, as well as provide investment opportunities for things like domestic pension funds.

-Now Paresishvilli hopes to do the same thing for Uzbekistan.
+Now Paresishvili hopes to do the same thing for Uzbekistan.

-“The Ministry of Finance of Uzbekistan approached me in Spring of 2022 and offered me this job”, the CEO of the Tashkent Exchange George Paresishvili told bne IntelliNews in an exclusive interview on the sidelines of the Uzbek Economic Forum in Samarkand at the start of November.
+“The Ministry of Finance of Uzbekistan approached me in Spring of 2022 and offered me this job,” Paresishvili, now CEO of the Tashkent Exchange, told bne IntelliNews in an exclusive interview on the sidelines of the Uzbek Economic Forum in Samarkand at the start of November.
 “They wanted me to help them develop the Uzbek capital market and open it up to foreign portfolio investors.

 “The Ministry of Finance was looking for someone with experience in both international and regional capital markets, and for someone who at the same time spoke Russian,” said Paresishvili, who has also worked in New York and London at international investment bank Credit Suisse First Boston (CSFB) and at Bank of Georgia and Bank Republic (part of Societe Generale Group back then) in his native Georgia.